aussie-battler/A3_scarCODE_Bundle/README.md

 **SRW:** `scarCODE\SRW\config.sqf` <br />
 **STM:** `scarCODE\STM\config_STM` <br />
 **Also do not forget to read the comments in the example description.ext as it describes vital info on getting this all to work**

+#### BattlEye Filters
+I recommend getting a good antiHack like http://infistar.de that one and remove the scripts.txt from your BattlEye filters.<br />
+If you do not want that, check the files inside the *BEfilters* folder.